Billy Wilder: Early life

-Samuel Wilder (שמואל װילדער) was born on June 22, 1906, to a Jewish family in Sucha, a small town in Galicia, present-day Poland, then part of the Austro-Hungarian Empire.
-Years later in Hollywood, he would describe it as being "Half an hour from Vienna.
+Samuel Wilder was born on June 22, 1906, into a Polish-Jewish family in Sucha, known as Sucha Beskidzka since 1964, a small town in the Kingdom of Galicia and Lodomeria of the Austro-Hungarian Empire.
+Years later in Hollywood, he described it as being "half an hour from Vienna.
 By telegraph."
-His parents were Eugenia, from Zakopane, and Max Wilder, from Stanislawczyk; they met in Kraków where Billy spent his early years.
-His mother described him as a "rambunctious kid"; inspired by Buffalo Bill's Wild West shows, which she saw while living briefly in New York, she nicknamed him "Billie", which he changed to "Billy" upon moving to America.
+His parents were Eugenia, from Zakopane, and Max Wilder, from Stanisławczyk.
+The couple met in Kraków, where Wilder spent his early years.
+His mother described him as a "rambunctious kid"; inspired by Buffalo Bill's Wild West shows, which she saw while living briefly in New York, she nicknamed him "Billie", which he changed to "Billy" upon moving to the United States.

-Wilder's elder brother, W. Lee Wilder, was also a filmmaker.
-His parents had a successful cake shop in Sucha's train station that flourished into a chain of railroad cafes.
+Their parents had a successful cake shop in Sucha's train station that flourished into a chain of railroad cafes.
 Eugenia and Max Wilder did not persuade their son to join the family business.
-Max moved to Kraków to manage a hotel before moving to Vienna and dying when Billy was 22 years old.
+Max moved to Kraków to manage a hotel before moving to Vienna, dying when Billy was 22 years old.
 After the family moved to Vienna, Wilder became a journalist instead of attending the University of Vienna.
-In 1926, jazz band leader Paul Whiteman was on tour in Vienna where he was interviewed by Wilder.
+In 1926, jazz band leader Paul Whiteman was on tour in Vienna, where he was interviewed by Wilder.
 Whiteman liked young Wilder enough that he took him with the band to Berlin, where Wilder was able to make more connections in entertainment.
 Before achieving success as a writer, he was a taxi dancer in Berlin.